wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-use-vmaccess-reset-password-or-ssh.md

 > [AZURE.NOTE] The command lines that begin with $ are setting PowerShell variables that later get used in PowerShell commands.

-If you created the virtual machine with the Azure Management Portal, run the following additional command:
+If you created the virtual machine with the Azure classic portal, run the following additional command:

 	$vm.GetInstance().ProvisionGuestAgent = $true